An Imprint of IABC—

 Publishing Guidelines for Prospective Authors

 Dialogē Press is a small, selective academic press dedicated to publishing works that engage biblical interpretation with clarity, depth, and integrity.
-We accept only projects aligned with our mission and maintain a high editorial standard.
+We consider and accept only projects that align with our mission and that maintain a high editorial standard.

 Completed manuscripts only